princeofcommits/ClgConnect/README.md

-# ClgConnect its an responsive student website using html cdd and javascript with an hamburger menu
+# ClgConnect its an responsive student website using html css and javascript with an hamburger menu to makeit esponsivei have used media queries
+anddrop down hamburgermenu